dr-jgsmith/Disaster-Impact-Analysis-System/TICKET-10-REST-API-DESIGN.md

 - Stateless operations where possible

 ### 2. Phenomenon-Agnostic
-- API should work with ANY phenomenon type
+- API should work with ANY event type
 - Phenomenon type specified in request body
 - Same endpoints for flood, contagion, supply-chain, etc.